Cyclone Favio: Meteorological history

-Cyclone Favio originated from a zone of disturbed weather that was first classified by the Météo-France office on Réunion (MFR) at 1200 UTC February 11, 2007.
+Cyclone Favio originated from a zone of disturbed weather that was first classified by the Météo-France office on Réunion (MFR) at 1200 UTC 11 February 2007.
 Twelve hours later, the Joint Typhoon Warning Center (JTWC) issued their first advisory on the system.
-Midday on February 12, MFR upgraded the system into a tropical disturbance and noted that its rating at that time on the Dvorak technique was 2.0.
+Midday on 12 February, the MFR upgraded the system into a tropical disturbance and noted that its rating at that time on the Dvorak technique was 2.0.

 According to the JTWC, an area of convection developed 340 mi south-southwest of Diego Garcia.
 Initially, however, the convection was not very concentrated near the center.
 However, sea surface temperatures in the area were somewhat warm so gradual intensification was predicted and the storm was projected to become a severe tropical storm within 48 hours.
 Situated in an environment of low wind shear and good outflow, thunderstorm activity soon increased and thus started to consolidate around the storm's atmospheric circulation.
-Continuing to encounter more favorable conditions, the JTWC issued a Tropical Cyclone Formation Alert (TCFA) on February 14.
+Continuing to encounter more favorable conditions, the JTWC issued a Tropical Cyclone Formation Alert (TCFA) on 14 February.
 Meanwhile, MFR upgraded the system into a tropical depression.
 Eighteen hours later, the system was named Favio by the Meteorological Services of Mauritius as the system; according to MFR, had intensified into a moderate tropical storm.

 Moving very steadily southwest, the storm gradually intensified.
 Early on February 15, the JTWC announced that that system had intensified into a tropical storm.
 After intensifying slightly (based on JTWC data) that evening, the storm briefly weakened overnight, only to re-intensify the next morning.
-On February 16, Favio turned southwest in response to a large subtropical ridge.
-Despite low wind shear, Favio remained a moderate tropical storm for several days; however, on February 18, MFR announced that Favio had intensified into a severe tropical storm.
+On 16 February, Favio turned southwest in response to a large subtropical ridge.
+Despite low wind shear, Favio remained a moderate tropical storm for several days; however, on 18 February, MFR announced that Favio had intensified into a severe tropical storm.
 Subsequently, the storm turned west as the ridge merged with another one centered over South Africa.
 Two days later, the agency then upgraded the system into cyclone status.
-At 0000 UTC that day, on February 19, the JTWC upgraded the system into a Category 1 hurricane-equivalent on the Saffir–Simpson hurricane wind scale (SSHWS) though not much additional intensification was predicted.
+At 00:00 UTC on 19 February, the JTWC upgraded the system into a Category 1 hurricane-equivalent on the Saffir–Simpson hurricane wind scale (SSHWS) though not much additional intensification was predicted.